rfhb/ctrdata/README.md

 Queries in the CTIS search interface can be automatically copied to the clipboard so that a user can paste them into `queryterm`, see [here](#3-script-to-automatically-copy-users-query-from-web-browser).
-As of October 2023, more than 350 trials are publicly accessible in CTIS.
+As of 2023-11-22, there are 410 trials are publicly accessible in CTIS.
 See [below](#documents-example) for how to download documents from CTIS.

 ``` r
 # Retrieve trials from another register: